longtime1116/simple_term/README.md

 # Term

-This gem provides the minimum necessary functions to manage term.
+This gem provides the minimum necessary functions to manage terms.
 You can manage the beginning and ending date time of a term.
 You can also check whether two terms are overlapped.
-When the beginning or ending date time is indefinite, it can be represented by nil.
+When the beginning or ending date time is indefinite, you can represent it by nil.

 ## Installation